arturbac/namespace_attr/README.md

 ## 5. Conclusion

 The policy-based approach provides a cleaner, more explicit mechanism for managing attributes across blocks of code.
 The explicit policy keyword makes the intent clearer and avoids potential confusion with regular namespace attributes.
-This design provides a strong foundation for future language evolution while maintaining backward compatibility and enabling gradual adoption.
+This design provides a strong foundation for future language evolution while maintaining backward compatibility and enabling gradual adoption for large code bases with minimal effort in annotating large portions of code.